oracle-livelabs/pts/ai-agentics/lab1/lab1.md

 ### **Imports and Configuration**

 We need to import Oracle implementation of Langchain from langchain community.
-Addition libraries are imported for PDF generation and standard library.
+Additional libraries are imported for PDF generation and standard library.

 We are using OracleDB Python Drivers to connect to Oracle database and not cx\_oracle driver, as only the latest driver supports the new feature like Vector Data type.

-To import all the require libararies for this work run the below code.
+To import all the require libararies run the below code.

 ```Python